-- (1) Forms.
-All pleadings (including complaints, answers, motions, petitions) shall be on white paper 8 1⁄2" X 11" in size. - (2) Filing.
-Whenever a pleading or other document or paper is to be filed with the Commission, it shall be filed in original plus seventeen (17) copies, except for cases arising under the Commission's rules and regulations governing sewer use, which shall be filed in the original plus seven (7) copies. - (3) Pleadings.
-Any person filing a pleading, complaint or other documents shall adhere to the following form for such purpose:
+- 1. Forms.
+All pleadings (including complaints, answers, motions, petitions) shall be on white paper 8 1/2" X 11" in size. - 2.
+Filing.
+Whenever a pleading or other document or paper is to be filed with the Commission, it shall be filed in the original. - 3.
+Pleadings.
+Any person filing a pleading, complaint or other documents shall adhere to the following form for such purpose: - a.
 At the top of the page shall appear the wording "Before the Narragansett Bay Commission."
 On the left side of the page below the foregoing shall be set out: "In the matter of (name of applicant)."
-Opposite the foregoing shall appear the type of pleading offered or other properly labeled title.

-The body of the pleading or other document shall be set out in numbered paragraphs which (1) identify the parties by name and address; and (2) concisely state the facts which form the basis for the pleading or documentation.
+Opposite the foregoing shall appear the type of pleading offered or other properly labeled title. - b.
+The body of the pleading or other document shall be set out in numbered paragraphs that: - (1) identify the parties by name and address; and

-All pleadings shall be in writing.
+- (2) concisely state the facts that form the basis for the pleading or documentation. - All pleadings shall be in writing. - d.
 The hearing officer, hearing committee or the entire Commission as appropriate shall have the authority to waive the technical format for pleadings as set forth in this section for good cause shown, provided the rights of all parties to said proceedings are not abridged by said waiver.

-3.4 Consolidation; Separate Hearings
+D. Consolidation; Separate Hearings

-- (1) When matters involving a common question of law or fact are pending before the Commission, hearing committee or hearing officer (hereinafter "hearing body"), such hearing body may order a joint hearing on any or all matters at issue in the proceedings; it may order all the proceedings consolidated; and make such orders concerning proceedings therein as may tend to avoid unnecessary delay. - (2) The hearing body in furtherance of convenience or to avoid prejudice, may order a separate hearing of any matters or allegation against any person or of any separate issue.
+- 1. When matters involving a common question of law or fact are pending before the Commission, hearing committee or hearing officer (hereinafter "hearing body"), such hearing body may order a joint hearing on any or all matters at issue in the proceedings; it may order all the proceedings consolidated; and make such orders concerning proceedings therein as may tend to avoid unnecessary delay. - 2.
+The hearing body, in furtherance of convenience or to avoid prejudice, may order a separate hearing of any matters or allegation against any person or of any separate issue.

-3.5 Pre-Hearing Conference Rule
+E. Pre-Hearing Conference Rule

-- (1) In any proceeding the hearing body upon its own motion, or upon the motion of one of the parties or their qualified representatives, may in its discretion direct the parties or their qualified representatives to appear at a specified time and place for a conference to consider: - (a) the simplification of the issues; - (b) the necessity of amendments to the pleadings; - (c) the possibility of obtaining stipulations, admissions of facts and documents: - (d) the limitation of the number of expert witnesses; and - (e) such other matters as may aid in the disposition of the proceedings. - (2) The hearing body shall make an order or statement which recites the action taken at the conference, the amendments allowed to the pleadings or application and the agreements made by the parties or their qualified representatives as to any of the matters considered, including the settlement or simplification of issues, limiting the issues for hearing to those not disposed of by admissions or agreements; and such order or proceeding unless modified for good cause by subsequent order.
+- In any proceeding the hearing body, upon its own motion or upon the motion of one of the parties or their qualified representatives, may in its discretion direct the parties or their qualified representatives to appear at a specified time and place for a conference to consider: - a. the simplification of the issues; - b. the necessity of amendments to the pleadings; - the possibility of obtaining stipulations, admissions of facts and documents; - d. the limitation of the number of expert witnesses; and - e. such other matters as may aid in the disposition of the proceedings. - 2.
+The hearing body shall make an order or statement that recites the action taken at the conference, the amendments allowed to the pleadings or application and the agreements made by the parties or their qualified representatives as to any of the matters considered, including the settlement or simplification of issues, limiting the issues for hearing to those not disposed of by admissions or agreements; and such order or proceeding unless modified for good cause by subsequent order.

-3.6 Submission of Documentary Evidence in Advance
+F. Submission of Documentary Evidence in Advance